zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/property-configuration.md

 +-------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |[HasDefaultValueSql](/configuration/fluent-api/hasdefaultvaluesql-method)                  |Configures the default value expression for the database column that the property maps to
 +-------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
-|[HasMaxLength](/configuration/fluent-api/hasmaxlength-method)                              |Specifies maximum length of  data that can be stored for strings or binary data (arrays)
+|[HasMaxLength](/configuration/fluent-api/hasmaxlength-method)                              |Specifies the maximum length of data that can be stored for strings or binary data (arrays)
 +-------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |[IsConcurrencyToken](/configuration/fluent-api/isconcurrencytoken-method)                  |Denotes that the property takes part in concurrency management
 +-------------------------------------------------------------------------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+